FirelyTeam/firely-docs/firelynetsdk/model/components.rst

 .. image:: ../images/fhir_patient_component.png

-In the API, a component block is represented by a class within the resource type class.
+In the SDK, a component block is represented by a class within the resource type class.
 This subclass has the name of the field, followed by 'Component', for example ``ContactComponent`` in the ``Patient`` class: